feefhq/twere/README.md

 ### Avoid noise

 **\`twere** is being designed to stay out of your way; but be close to hand when you need it.
 Notification noise is a huge problem nowadays: apps resort to pestering and nagging us in a faux-friendly manner, and we all only have so much attention.
 The UI for **\`twere** will be obsessively simple; it is command-led and will only prompt you when absolutely necessary, or on your terms.
+It is being designed to infer the context of your interactions, and where your attention is focused.

 ## Development